Aberdyfi: Port and railway

 In the 1800s, Aberdyfi was at its peak as a port.
 Major exports were slate and oak bark.
 Ship building was based in seven shipyards in Penhelig where 45 sailing ships were built between 1840 and 1880.

 The railway came to the village in 1863 built by the Aberystwith and Welsh Coast Railway.
-The first train was ferried across the river, as the line to Dovey Junction and then Machynlleth was not completed until 1867.
+Passengers were at first ferried across the river from Ynyslas, as the line to Dovey Junction and then Machynlleth was not completed until 1867.
 Due to public demand, this section had to use a long tunnel behind the village centre, and further major earthworks and tunnels were needed along the bank of the river.
 This line, which became part of the Cambrian Railways, and later the Great Western Railway, is particularly scenic.

 A jetty was built in 1887, with railway lines connecting it with the wharf and the main line.
 The Aberdyfi & Waterford Steamship Company imported livestock from Ireland which were then taken further by the railway.
 Coal, limestone and timber were also imported.

 Local coastal shipping links with Liverpool were strong, with many Aberdyfi men sailing on international voyages from Liverpool.
 The SS Dora was one of the last ships trading between Aberdyfi and Liverpool and was scuttled, with no loss of life, by a German submarine in 1917.

 The jetty and wharf continued in commercial use for coal until 1959.
 After prolonged negotiations, redevelopments from 1968 to 1971, including rebuilding the jetty, led to their present use mainly for recreational purposes.
 Some local fishing still occurs.

 The first ever Outward Bound centre was opened in the village in 1941.
 Many of their activities involve the river, boats and jetty.